Back to Course

 • Classes of Normal Salts

-• Salts formed from Weak Bases and Weak Acids
+• Salts formed from Weak Acids and Weak Bases (Almost Neutral Salts)

 What is Hydrolysis?